Yemeni Air Force: North and South Yemen

 Meanwhile, in what would then become South Yemen, the British had started to form an embryonic air force.
 Called the South Arabian Air Force (as an air corps of the Federation of South Arabia under British protection), it had received six de Havilland Canada DHC-2 Beavers, eight BAC Jet Provost Mk52As, six Bell 47G helicopters and four Douglas C-47s by December 1967.
+9 Officers of the Aden Protectorate Levies were earmarked for training as combat pilots in RAF Khormaksar in 1965.
 Four BAC Strikemaster Mk 81s were delivered in 1970.
 When the Federation of South Arabia was released into independence, on 30 November 1967, it was instantly renamed the People's Republic of Yemen.
 A day later, the new country's air force was officially established, and named the People's Republic of Yemen Air Force (PRYAF).
 The nationality markings on the aircraft were changed too.
 Roundels and fin flashes using the colors of the FSA's flag were replaced by a light blue triangle with a dark outer part and a red star in the centre, and the new national tricolor flag with a blue triangle bearing a red star, respectively.
 In 1968, Soviet advisors arrived in the country to help build up the air force.
 The first 10 MiG-17Fs arrived in January 1969, and they were reinforced by eight more in 1970: these aircraft were used by No. 5 Squadron.
 On 1 December of the same year, the country was renamed the People's Democratic Republic of Yemen (PDRY), and the air force's name was changed accordingly.
 It was in this period that the triangular roundel was replaced by a circular one, consisting of the three colors of the national flag, with the top quarter being a sky-blue chevron with a red star in the middle.
 By 1972, the PDRYAF had received eight Mil Mi-8 and four Kamov Ka-26 helicopters, four Ilyushin Il-28s, and eight Antonov An-24 and Antonov An-26 transport aircraft from the Soviet Union.